sparkfun/SparkFun_GNSSDO/docs/how_it_works.md

 ### Error States

 If the GNSS detects an Error, the firmware will: report the Error on the OLED display and in the CSV **Error** column; maintain the oscillator frequency until the error is cleared.
+The Error LED will also illuminate.

 Once the error is cleared, the firmware will return to **FREQUENCY_LOCK**, nudge the oscillator frequency if required, and return to **PHASE_LOCK** as promptly as possible.
 The PPS output is not paused during error states; once started in **PHASE_LOCK**, PPS output is not stopped.